Find Trade Colleges

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 In the United States, there were 396,200 jobs for Machinist in 2016.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 7,900 new jobs for Machinist by 2026.
-There will be an estimated 40,700 positions for Machinist per year.
+The BLS estimates 40,700 yearly job openings in this field.

 undefined